rarealphacat/porkbun-dns/README.md

 # porkbun-dns
-update A Records in pornbun
+My ISP changes my IP address from time to time.
+This script aims to update all A Records on pornbun when IP changes through API access.